sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

             });
 ```

-In this example our filter will prevent updating protected contacts (with ids `1`).
+In this example our filter will prevent updating read only contacts (with ids: `2` or `3`).

-If we try to update a protected contact, we would receive the following response:
+If we try to update such contact, we would receive the following response:

 ```text
 HTTP/1.1 400 Bad Request